gratianlup/temp/docs/source-panel.md

 #### Overview

-The Source File view displays the function's source code in the active assembly view.
+The Source File view displays the source code of the function viewed in the active assembly view.
 When a function is opened in the Assembly view, using the debug info file, its corresponding source file is identified, downloaded if needed, and loaded in the view, with source lines annotated with profiling information.

 [![Profiling UI screenshot](img/source-view_1000x503.png)](img/source-view_1000x503.png){:target="_blank"}